Topology of projective Tate-Shafarevich twists: Introduction

 \subsection{Acknowledgements}

-The author is grateful to Junliang Shen for fruitful discussions and for explaining the results of \cite{shenyin}.
+The author is grateful to Junliang Shen for fruitful discussions and for explaining the results of \cite{shenyin}, and to Giulia Sacc\`a and J\'anos Koll\'ar for useful comments, particularly regarding \cite{bkv}.
 The author would also like to thank David Fang, Weite Pi, and Vladyslav Zveryk for helpful comments.

 The author was partially supported by NSF grant DMS-2301474.